 May: Double Spins & 360’s – “Salsa is not Salsa without one of the signature salsa moves, spinning!”
 Transform your regular moves into something new by adding double and triple spins!
 Learn the moves, and patterns that will allow you to jump into curriculum from our Int.
 Salsa B course!

 June: Cha Cha – Did you know that Cha Cha is a ballroom dance as well as a street dance and that it has its origins in Cuba?
-While the Cha Cha has similarities to Rumba and Mambo, this carefree dance relies on triple sets and rock steps!
+While the Cha Cha has similarities to Rumba and Mambo, this carefree dance relies on triple steps and rock steps!
 During this month, learn how to take on and master different stylings of this dance!